-Player Support Required (Ad Pod support is optional) Required in Response Yes (unless there is no ad to return; in which case <error> should be used to provide an error URI)</error> Parent VAST Bounded 0+ (In a no ad response, <ad> is not allowed, but in all other cases at least one <ad> is required.)</ad></ad> Sub-elements InLine Wrapper Attributes Description id An ad server-defined identifier string for the ad sequence A number greater than zero (0) that identifies the sequence in which an ad should play; all <ad> elements with sequence values are part of a pod and are intended to be played in sequence</ad> conditionalAd [Deprecated in VAST 4.1, along with apiFramework]

-A Boolean value that identifies a conditional ad.
+Player Support Required (Ad Pod support is optional) Required in Yes (unless there is no ad to return; in which case <error> should be used to provide</error> Response an error URI) Parent VAST Bounded 0+ (In a no ad response, <ad> is not allowed, but in all other cases at least one <ad> is</ad></ad> required.)
+Sub-elements InLine Wrapper Attributes Description id An ad server-defined identifier string for the ad sequence A number greater than zero (0) that identifies the sequence in which an ad should play; all <ad> elements with sequence values are part of a pod and are intended to be played</ad> in sequence conditionalAd [Deprecated in VAST 4.1, along with apiFramework] A Boolean value that identifies a conditional ad.
 In the case of programmatic ad serving, a VPAID ad unit or other mechanism might be used to decide whether there is an ad that matches the placement.
 When there is no match, an ad may not be served.
 Use of the conditionalAd attribute enables publishers to avoid accepting these ads in placements where an ad must be served.
-A value of true indicates that the ad is conditional and should be used in all cases where the InLine executable unit (such as VPAID) is not an ad but is instead a framework for finding an ad; a value of false is the default value and indicates that an ad is available. adType An optional string that identifies the type of ad.
+A value of true indicates that the ad is conditional and should be used in all cases where the InLine executable unit (such as VPAID) is not an ad but is instead a framework for finding an ad; a No. value of false is the default value and indicates that an ad is available. adType An optional string that identifies the type of ad.
 This allows VAST to support audio ad scenarios.
 Possible values - video, audio, hybrid.
-Default value - video (assumed to be video if attribute is not present) More details on the use case in section 1.5 one <InLine> or <Wrapper> element is required but both are not allowed
+Default value - video (assumed to be video if attribute is not present) · · · · · · · · · · · · · · · · · · · More details on the use case in section 1.5 More details of the dise case in section 1.5

+\one <InLine> or <wrapper> element is required but both are not allowed